Mohanlal's Villain: The Trailer Crosses A New Milestone!

 Mohanlal's Villain, directed by B Unnikrishnan has found a place in the list of the hugely awaited movies of the year.
-The film, which is expected to be a well-crafted thriller will feature Mohanlal in the role of a character named Mathews Manjooran.
+The film, which is expected to be a well-crafted thriller will feature Mohanlal in the role of a character named Mathew Manjooran.

 Importantly, this Mohanlal starrer has remained in the news, ever since its days of announcement.
 Most recently, team Villain had come up with the first official trailer of the movie, which did open to a great response from the audiences.